 An Evening With

-Southern Voices warmly welcomes best-selling novelist, Lisa See, to our conference.
-After the presentation, we invite you to join Ms. See on the Library Plaza for a book signing and reception.
+Reception follows Southern Voices warmly welcomes best-selling novelist Ann Patchett to our festival.
+After the presentation, we invite you to join Ms. Patchett on the Library Plaza for a book signing and reception.
 Books will be available for purchase.

 Ann Patchett is a celebrated author, devoted reader and champion of literary culture.
 She has written nine books including The Patron Saint of Liars, State of Wonder and the Orange Prize and PEN/Faulkner Award Winner, Bel Canto.

 In 2011, when the last of her hometown of Nashville’s independent bookstores closed, Ms. Patchett declared, “I have no interest in living in a city without a bookstore.”
 In November of that year, she opened Parnassus Books, a new refuge for the written word in the old “Athens of the South.”

 TIME magazine named Ann Patchett one of the 100 Most Influential People in the World in 2012 for her efforts on behalf of the literary community.

 Along with being a prized novelist, Ms. Patchett is a frequent contributor to many publications, including The New York Times, Atlantic Monthly and The Wall Street Journal, and has served on the board of the Nashville Public Library Foundation.
 She also writes nonfiction.
 The true story of her friendship with author and childhood cancer survivor Lucy Grealy, Truth & Beauty, won the Heartland Prize for Nonfiction in 2004.
 Additionally, the world-renowned Lyric Opera Company of Chicago has commissioned a production based on her novel, Bel Canto, to premiere in 2014.